krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - You can retry requests for latency sensitive applications
 - you can combine S3 and EC2 in the same region for better performance.
 - you can use Amazon S3 Transfer Acceleration to minimize any latency caused by long distances.

+### Amazon S3 and Glacier

+A bucket owner can grant cross-account permissions to another AWS account (or users in an account) to upload objects.
+- The AWS account that uploads the objects owns them.
+- The bucket owner does not have permissions on objects that other accounts own, however:
+  - The bucket owner pays the charges.
+  - The bucket owner can deny access to any objects regardless of ownership

+You can use the AWS Policy Generator to create a bucket policy for your Amazon S3 bucket.

+Bucket and object permissions are independent of each other.

+### Transfer acceleration

+Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and your Amazon S3 bucket.

+S3 Transfer Acceleration leverages Amazon CloudFrontʼs globally distributed AWS Edge Locations.

+Transfer acceleration is as secure as a direct upload to S3

+- improving the performance of transfers of files,
+- leverages the CloudFront edge locations.
+- Used to accelerate uploads of objects over long distances, so you're reducing latency.
+- Transfer Acceleration is as secure as a direct upload to S3,
+- you're charged only if there's a benefit in the transfer time.
+- You need to enable Transfer Acceleration on the S3 bucket.
+It cannot be disabled after that, but only suspended.

+Must use one of the following endpoints:
+- .s3-accelerate.amazonaws.com.
+- .s3-accelerate.dualstack.amazonaws.com (dual-stack option)

+__Cross Region Replication requires versioning__ to be enabled on the source and destination buckets.

+__Replication is 1:1__ (one source bucket, to one destination bucket).
+You can configure __separate S3 Lifecycle rules on the source and destination buckets__.

+### Static Websites

+You can use a custom domain name with S3 using a __Route 53 Alias record__.

+When using a custom domain name the __bucket name must be the same as the domain name__.

+__Does not support HTTPS/SSL__

+Only supports __GET and HEAD requests__ on objects.

+To enable website hosting on a bucket, specify:
+- An __Index document__ (default web page).
+- Error document (optional).

 ### Architecture Patterns